 See State v.
 Haskins, 104 N.C.
 App.
 675 (1991) (identity established by testimony of victim).
 The evidence is admissible if there is substantial evidence to support a finding by the jury that the defendant committed the other crime, wrong, or act.
 See State v.
 Stager, 329 N.C.
 278 (1991).

-If the person was convicted of a crime, the state may prove his or her identity as the perpetrator of the other offense through court records.
-If the other crime, wrong, or act did not result in a conviction, the proponent must offer sufficient evidence to show that it was committed by the same person.
+If the person was convicted of a crime, the state will usually have little difficulty in establishing his or her identity as the perpetrator of the other offense (but see the section below on offering the "bare fact" of a conviction).
+If the other crime, wrong, or act did not result in a conviction it may still be admissible under Rule 404(b), but the proponent must offer sufficient evidence to show that it was committed by the same person.
 See, e.g., State v.
 Peterson, 361 N.C.
 587 (2007) (trial court noted numerous similarities between type of victims, manner of death, relationship to defendant, and other distinguishing characteristics which showed that “sufficient similar facts and circumstances exists between the two deaths so that a jury could reasonably find that the Defendant committed both acts”); State v.
 Matthews, 218 N.C.
 App.
 277 (2012) (admissibility of evidence of prior break-in supported by similarities in “the method of entry, the larceny of cigarettes, the type of businesses targeted, the time of day the crimes were committed, the short period of time between the commission of the two crimes, the location of both businesses within Charlotte's city limits, and the blood evidence collected connecting Defendant to the crimes”).

 Direct evidence of the person’s identity is not required; circumstantial evidence can suffice.
 See State v.
 Moore, 335 N.C.
 567 (1994) (identity proved by circumstantial evidence regarding unusual nature of arsenic poisoning, victims’ marital connection to defendant, motive, opportunity, and means); State v.
 Jeter, 326 N.C.
 457 (1990) (“the circumstantial evidence that defendant was the perpetrator of the offense committed five months earlier—including both similar fingerprint evidence and the similar pattern of its perpetration—demonstrates a potent, logical pertinence to the question of the assailant's identity in the offense on trial”).